 The scope of ECFS’s financial aid program — more than $17.4 million will be distributed this year — and the School’s commitment to increasing access for students from different backgrounds directly reflect ECFS’s core tenet of inclusivity, as well as the School’s core mission of equity.
 This creates a multifaceted learning experience for all students — one that prioritizes different viewpoints, lived experiences, and perspectives.
 “Being able to offer admission to so many students who want to be a part of ECFS,” says Guerrero, “means we can build and sustain this amazing community.
 The diversity of voices from a variety of neighborhoods and backgrounds makes the School a dynamic, incredible place to learn.”

 One of the ways that the financial aid program is sustained is through ongoing support from donors, says Turshen.
 That support is often inspired by a firsthand knowledge of the powerful impact of the program on students.
 “We hear on a regular basis from alumni and parents of graduates who were recipients of financial aid,” she says.
 “For many people, that assistance was so powerful that they’ll always make a point of giving back to the program.”
 Those gifts range from a graduate who gives $10 every year to an alumni who reached out to make a $250,000 donation decades after they graduated.

-But even those who didn’t directly receive financial aid benefit from it, says Daley, and families should support fundraising efforts to ensure their children’s classmates have the ability to live the ECFS experience.
-“That’s why people contribute to financial aid and to the Orange Fund — so that all kids can come to this School, not just some kids,” she says, “It enriches the experience for everyone.”
+But even those who didn’t directly receive financial aid benefit from it, says Daley, and families should support fundraising efforts that ensure their children’s classmates have the ability to live the ECFS experience.
+“That’s why people contribute to financial aid and to the Orange Fund — so that all kids can be a part of our School, not just some kids,” she says.
+“It enriches the experience for everyone.”

 Gifts to the Orange Fund help support ECFS’s financial aid program.
 Make your gift here today.